fsimphy/fsical-management/CONTRIBUTING.md

 <scope>-<issue_number>_short-description
 ```
 Scope can be one of the following:
-- `feature` - new features and enhancements to extisting features
+- `feature` - new features and enhancements to existing features
-- `bugfix` - bugfixes (obviously)
+- `bugfix` - bug fixes (obviously)
-- `technical` - changes of the code that do not modify featues (e.g. refactoring, adding tests, updating dependencies etc.)
+- `technical` - changes of the code that do not modify features (e.g. refactoring, adding tests, updating dependencies etc.)
 - `chore` - everything that does not touch the actual code (modifying README files, renaming files etc.)

 The issue number must be given as 3 digits (e.g. 010 for issue #10).